 Step 3.
 Lead With a Strong Opening Paragraph

 Hiring managers typically have to read hundreds of cover letters every day, so it shouldn’t come as a surprise that they may skim through your cover letter.
 But if they read any part of it thoroughly, it’ll likely be the first paragraph of your cover letter.
 That’s why having a convincing introduction in your general cover letter is key to locking down an interview.

 You introduction doesn’t need to be elaborate.
 Provide a little personal background, explain how you found the position, and indicate that you’re excited about the opportunity.

-#4.
+Step 4.
 Highlight Your Soft Skills

 Employers are always looking for candidates who have great interpersonal skills, are adaptable, creative, and collaborative — no matter what industry you work in.